A cloud kitchen utilizes a commercial kitchen for the purpose of preparing food for delivery or takeout only, with no dine-in customers.

 Cloud kitchens can be used to launch an entirely new business or concept - also known as virtual restaurants or virtual brands.
 A virtual brand operates out of an established kitchen and allows the business to test new concepts without heavy investment.

-Whether you call it a cloud kitchen, virtual kitchen, shadow kitchen, commissary kitchen, dark kitchen, or ghost kitchen, at its core, it’s a restaurant that primarily handles digital orders.
+Whether you call it a cloud kitchen, virtual kitchen, shadow kitchen, commissary kitchen, dark kitchen, or ghost kitchens, at its core, it’s a restaurant that primarily handles digital orders.
 They can operate within the kitchen of an established brand or on their own but are typically accessible online.
 Despite having several names, they have similar characteristics and exist to serve customers delivery-only meals.

 Within the ghost kitchen segment, several phrases need to be defined.
 For example, kitchen-as-a-service, or dark kitchens, are fully built spaces rented out to a concept for their ghost kitchen duties.
 They provide a full-service kitchen and delivery model making it easy to launch a delivery restaurant with low risk and low capital.